mozilla/addon-sdk-sdocs/README.md

 ## Building the docs for a release ##

-To build the docs for a release use the top-level script `make_webdocs.sh`, which lives under `docs-tools`:
+To build the docs for a release use the top-level script `make_webdocs.sh`:

-    cd docs-tools
     bash make_webdocs.sh 1.11rc1 1.10 1.9 mappings

 `make_webdocs.sh` takes three mandatory parameters and one optional parameter: